MEETING YOU AT YOUR POINT OF NEED

 Faith Tabernacle Church (15 Nelson St) | Dinner the Second Saturday of the Month | 5:00pm – 6:30pm

 The Open Door’s food pantry offers emergency food assistance only.
-This service is available on Monday, Wednesday, and Thursday from 2-5 p.m. and Friday 9-12 a.m. at our 226 Warren Street location.
+This service is available on Monday, Wednesday from 1-5 p.m. and Friday 9-12 a.m. at our 226 Warren Street location.

-The Open Door feeds 390 children every week through their Backpack Program.
-We currently partner with 9 area schools: Abe Wing, Big Cross, Glens Falls Middle School, Kensington, Queensbury Elementary School, Queensbury WHBI, Queensbury Middle, Jackson Heights, WSWHE Boces.
+The Open Door feeds 89 children every week through their Backpack Program.
+We currently partner with three area schools: Abe Wing, Sandford Street, and BOCES.
 If your child attends one of these schools and needs assistance, please contact your school office.

 Open Door Mission has an 8-bed men’s shelter and a 6-bed women’s shelter for those experiencing homelessness.
 In times of emergency, we are able to handle additional guests in an overflow area.
 For those who are utilizing our shelter, we provide access to resources and addiction recovery.

 Our Day Room is a safe place for those who are experiencing homeless to come in off the streets, do laundry, access computers to work on a resume or search for jobs, and get connected with other resources.

 Glens Falls Code Blue provides emergency overnight shelter to homeless people in the Greater Glens Falls Area, November through March.
-We are open on nights forecast to be 32 degrees or below or if they are predicting a 12″ or more of precipitation are predicted.
+We are open on nights forecasted to be 32 degrees and below or 12″ or more of precipitation are predicted.
 Code Blue Season is here, individuals interested in Code Blue can call to see if the shelter is open.